janis-rullis-media/logos/README.md

-# Open a gallery by clicking on the image
+# Open a gallery by clicking on it's image

 ### Enema Express
 #### 2008